-If a child's behaviour shows no improvement after all available options to the school have been used and all other procedures followed, then a child will be excluded for a fixed term.
+If a child's behaviour shows no improvement after all available options to the school have been used and all other procedures followed, then the Headteacher will consider whether the a child should be suspended and will determine the length of the suspension.

-A child will also receive fixed term exclusion if the incident in the opinion of the Headteacher is serious enough for the child to be immediately excluded without prior strategies being in place.
-Fixed term exclusions are in accordance with legislation.
+A child may also be suspended if the incident in the opinion of the Headteacher is serious enough for the child to be immediately excluded without prior strategies being in place.